xqwen/fastenloc/tutorial/README.md

 Recommended:

-+ ``-total_variants``: specify the number of total SNPs interrogated.
-This option is important if GWAS or eQTL file does not contain all SNPs interrogated.
++ ``-total_variants``: specify the number of total SNPs interrogated in GWAS data.
+This option is highly important if GWAS input does not contain all SNPs interrogated (e.g., in some cases, only fine-mapped geomic regions are included). fastENLOC also assumes that all annotated eQTL SNPs from the eqTL annotation file are part of the GWAS analysis.

 Optional: